vhscom/after-dark/README.md

     url = "/post/"
 ```

-Or add pages to the menu using front matter:
+Or update the menu using front matter from your pages:

 ```toml
 menu = "main"